 Amongst the aims for the large-scale Growing Up in Ireland study was the shedding of more light upon the well-being of children (ESRI 2017).
 According to their report, approximately 10% of adolescents experienced symptoms of depression.
 At the same time, adolescents in the study overall showed an 'average' level of life satisfaction (scoring 7.2 out of 10).
 Whist these are useful findings, this measure of well-being was quite basic, focusing mainly on the impact of the environment on youth's well-being, or on the presence of ill-being (such as depression), rather than more complex and systemic aspects of well-being.
-Given this, and the general scarcity of well-being was utilised in the current study in order to report on the incidents of well-being in schools in Ireland.
+Given this, and the general scarcity of well-being assessments amongst the Irish adolescents, a more sophisticated model of well-being was utilised in the current study in order to report on the incidents of well-being in schools in Ireland.